hicksjduk/sudoku-haskell/README.md

 ### Killer Sudoku

-A Killer Sudoku puzzle contains a number of regions.
+A Killer Sudoku puzzle is like a Sudoku puzzle, but the information that is used to solve the puzzle is supplied not by seeding the grid with values, but by dividing it into regions.
 A region is a collection of
-up to nine (normally contiguous) squares whose values in the solution are all different, and add up to the total associated with the region.
+up to nine squares whose values in the solution are all different, and add up to the total associated with the region.
 A region is normally denoted in a printed puzzle by a dotted outline enclosing its squares, and a number (its total) above the square in the region that is closest to